Memory API

 Authorization: Bearer <OPEN_AGENT_BUILDER_API_KEY>

-with your actual API key. -
+Used for authentication.
+Replace<OPEN_AGENT_BUILDER_API_KEY>with your actual API key.

 database-id-hash: <YOUR_DATABASE_ID_HASH>